 From a homily by St. Sophronius:

-Through the intercession of the Holy Family and St. Columbkill, may God bless you, your families and our parishes!
+Through the intercession of the Holy Family and St. Columbkill, may God bless you, your families and our parish!

 In Christ through Mary, Fr.
 Kasel